balgalczynski/balgalczynski-portfolio/case-study/README.md

 All detailed artefacts (diagrams, requirements, use cases, user stories, test cases) are included in the full case study document available here:
 [umbrella-nms-case-study.pdf](./umbrella-nms-case-study.pdf)

+A sample REST API definition, created based on this case study, can also be found at [the link](https://balgalczynski.github.io/balgalczynski-portfolio-rest-api/).

 ---

 ## 2. Business Context & Drivers